peterhinch/micropython-async/v3/docs/TUTORIAL.md

         asyncio.new_event_loop()  # Clear retained state
 ```
 It should be noted that clearing retained state is not a panacea.
 Re-running
-complex applications may require state to be retained.
+complex applications may require the state to be retained.

 ###### [Contents](./TUTORIAL.md#contents)